 - WHO performance status of 0 or 1 i.e. fully active and self-caring

-- Severe ischaemic heart disease or myocardial infarction in the previous 6 months
+c.
+Severe ischaemic heart disease (exercise tolerance less than 100 yards or life expectancy < 4 years) or myocardial infarction in the previous 3 months

-- Continuous non-steroidal anti-inflammatories or COX-2 inhibitors (more than 60 days per year)
+- Continuous/frequent non-steroidal anti-inflammatory drug use or COX-2 inhibitors (more than 60 days per year in total).

-- Patients with absolute contraindications to PPIs or their excipients i.e. allergies, ulcers, renal impairment or use of oral anticoagulants
+- Patients with absolute contraindications to PPIs, aspirin or their excipients i.e. allergies, ulcers, renal impairment or use of oral anticoagulants.

 STUDY OBJECTIVESTo assess whether intervention with aspirin results in decreased mortality or conversion rate from Barrett’s metaplasia to adenocarcinoma or high grade dysplasia.